 Wu-Shane Scholarship Endowment

 The Wu-Shane Scholarship was established to support one or more student scholarship awards in compliance with the Minority Advisory Board Scholarship criteria, application, and renewal process established by the George Mason University Board of Visitors at its meeting on January 12, 2000 (available upon request).
 Additionally, the recipient will be an undergraduate majoring in communication, psychology, or management.
-This scholarship was established by D. Jean Wu, MS ’87, and her husband, Jeffrey N. Shane, to provide scholarships for socio-economically disadvantaged students majoring in communication, psychology, or management.
+This scholarship was established by D. Jean Wu, MS Information Systems ’87, and her husband, Jeffrey N. Shane, to provide scholarships for socioeconomically disadvantaged students majoring in communication, psychology, or management.
 Ms. Wu is a former trustee of the George Mason University Foundation and former member of the Board of Visitors of the university.

 Christine Worthen Eames Memorial Scholarship Endowment